A number of valuable resources to monitor drought conditions in Oklahoma are available from state and federal organizations and agencies.

 Weekly Crop Progress & Condition Report (National Agricultural Statistics Service)

-An assortment of drought- and weather-related data is available from the Oklahoma Climatolgical Survey, National Weather Service, Climate Prediction Center, Western Regional Climate Center and other organizations.
-NOAA's Storm Prediction Center offers a suite of short-term forecast products, including mesoscale discussions, convective outlooks and current national weather watches, warnings and advisories.
+An assortment of drought- and weather-related data is available from the Oklahoma Climatological Survey, National Weather Service, Climate Prediction Center, Western Regional Climate Center and other organizations.
+NOAA also offers a suite of forecast products.

 To obtain a general representation of the impact of drought upon the flow of Oklahoma rivers and streams, the U.S. Geological Survey produces a statewide map demonstrating the current seven-day average streamflow compared to historical data.
 Resulting information indicates areas of the state undergoing various stages of hydrologic drought.
 All available data for Oklahoma streams can be accessed via the National Streamflow Information Program (NSIP) map viewer.
 Through the Cooperative Streamgaging Program, the OWRB partners with the USGS, Corps of Engineers, tribes and various local cooperators to maintain a large network of gages statewide that provide priceless real-time and historical data on surface water quantity and quality.